Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile or family courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile (family) courts is defined by state law.
 In Hawaii:

-- Family court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Haw.
-Rev. Stat. § 571-11(1);
+- Family court has jurisdiction over offenses alleged to have been committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court.
+Haw.
+Rev. Stat.
+Ann. § 571-11(1);

-- Family court can retain jurisdiction over a youth “after the minor becomes 18 years of age until the full term for which any order entered shall have expired,” provided that the offense alleged to have been committed occurred before the youth turned 18, Haw.
-Rev. Stat. § 571-13.
+- Family court can retain jurisdiction over a youth “after the minor becomes 18 years of age until the full term for which any order entered shall have expired,” provided that the offense alleged to have been committed occurred before the youth turned 18.
+Haw.
+Rev. Stat.
+Ann. § 571-13.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Hawaii has two ways that juveniles can be prosecuted as adults:
+Hawaii has two ways that youth can be prosecuted as adults:

-- Discretionary Transfer: Juvenile court may transfer cases after amenability for transfer hearing of all children 16 and older who have committed felony offenses.
+- Discretionary Transfer: Juvenile court may transfer cases after amenability for transfer hearing of all youth 16 and older who have committed felony offenses.
 Haw.
-Rev. Stat. § 571-22(a).
-Juvenile court may transfer cases after amenability for transfer hearing of all children 14 and older who have committed a class A felony offense, caused serious bodily harm, or had previously been adjudicated delinquent.
+Rev. Stat.
+Ann. § 571-22(a).
+Juvenile court may transfer cases after amenability for transfer hearing of all youth 14 and older who have committed a class A felony offense, caused serious bodily harm, or had previously been adjudicated delinquent.
 Haw.
-Rev. Stat. § 571-22(b).
-Juvenile court may transfer cases after amenability for transfer hearing of all children alleged to have committed murder/attempted murder.
+Rev. Stat.
+Ann. § 571-22(b).
+Factors to be considered for discretionary transfers can be found in Haw.
+Rev. Stat.
+Ann. § 571-22(c).
+Juvenile court may also transfer cases after amenability for transfer hearing of all youth alleged to have committed murder/attempted murder.
 Haw.
-Rev. Stat. § 571-22(d).
+Rev. Stat.
+Ann. § 571-22(d).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.